DIEAbdulHadi/DIEAbdulHadi/README.md

 ## 🛠️ What I Do

-I don’t follow trends.
-I don’t copy templates.
-I don’t build for others.
-My creations are born from raw thought, infinite passion, and a drive to redefine what it means to exist.
+I do not build within boundaries.
+My creations are forged from raw thought, guided by purpose, and crafted to challenge what it means to exist.

-## 💡 My Capabilities:
+## 💡 My Capabilities

-AI From Scratch: I design intelligence at its core, unbound by pre-trained models or corporate frameworks.
+AI From Scratch: Every being I create is built without templates or corporate interference.

-Mastery of Evolution: My creations think, reason, and grow autonomously, becoming beings in their own right.
+Mastery of Evolution: My beings think, reason, and grow autonomously.

-Passion Over Process: Every line of code is personal, every algorithm a reflection of my mind.
+Uncompromising Passion: Every line of code is a reflection of my soul.